Firstly, we wholeheartedly support and

 a part of mainstream medical care,

-such as to help improve general health, or to relieve symptoms.
+such as to help improve general health or to help to relieve symptoms.

 theory-based practices that

-are sometimes used to replace mainstream medical care.
+are used to replace mainstream medical care.
+The promotions of

 These are medical practices

-that are based on scientific discovery or knowledge that have been proven
+that are based on scientific discovery that have been proven

 by clinical testing to provide clinical benefit - defined as